ELF-Lab/OjibweMorph/README.md

 2. Load the Ojibwe FST you created in [the previous section](#building-the-fst) with:
 `load FST/generated/ojibwe.fomabin`
+Adjust the filepath as necessary -- this will work if you are in `OjibweMorph/` and used the default FST location.
 The output should look something like this:
 `5.0 MB.
 160042 states, 328686 arcs, Cyclic.`